marcoscgdev/EasyLicensesDialog/README.md

 ```

 ---
->See the [sample project](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/sample) for clarify any queries you may have.
+>See the [sample project](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/sample) to clarify any queries you may have.